Danver97/RedisBroker/README.md

 ## Installation
 This module is currently not on npm.
-To install it copy this repository it to your folder and check that your project is using npm's 'ioredis' module (if not just `npm install ioredis --save`).
+To install it copy this repository it to your folder and check that your project is using npm's [ioredis](https://www.npmjs.com/package/ioredis) module
+(if not just `npm install ioredis --save`).
+If you want to test it check that you project is using npm's [mocha](https://www.npmjs.com/package/mocha) module installed globally (`npm install mocha -g`).

 ## How to use it
 Usage: